A clear guide to the science, safety, and research behind biomagnetism therapy. Learn key facts, safety notes, and what to consider before trying it.

 Generally Safe

-When applied by trained, certified practitioners following proper protocols, biomagnetism is generally considered safe.
-The approach is non-invasive and uses therapeutic-grade magnets.
+When applied by trained, certified practitioners using defined protocols, biomagnetism is generally considered low-risk.
+Legitimacy here means correct contraindication screening and correct placement - not just having magnets.

 Important Precautions